Georgina Verbaan: 2003-present: Television work and film

 Verbaan starred in series like Dok12 and Floor Faber and had guest appearances several television shows and was a cast member of reality show Ranking the Stars.
-Later on, she received a recurring role in yet another television series, 't Schaep Met De 5 Pooten.
+Later on, she received a recurring role in yet another television series, t Schaep Met De 5 Pooten.
 She sang several songs for this series.
 For her role in this series, she also received a Beeld en Geluid Award ("Screen and Sound Award") for best actress.

-In 2009, her role in the film Oogverblindend ("Dazzled"), directed by avantgarde filmmaker Cyrus Frisch, was critically acclaimed.
+In 2009, her role in the film Oogverblindend ("Dazzle"), directed by avantgarde filmmaker Cyrus Frisch, was critically acclaimed.
 The film was praised in Dutch press as "the most relevant Dutch film of the year".

 She also had a minor, non-speaking role as the female bartender in Stanley Tucci's indie film "Blind Date" (2007), based on Theo Van Gogh's 1996 Dutch original.
 She played a major role in an episode of Dutch crime series "Van God Los" in 2011, playing a woman who kills her sister's friend after this friend has an affair with the woman's partner.
 For her role, Verbaan received critical acclaim and she was nominated for a Beeld & Geluid Award as best actress.
 Her episode of Van God Los (Spookbeeld) was also nominated for a Gouden Kalf.

 Verbaan and Patrick Martens presented the television show Date Smakelijk.

 In 2023 Verbaan had a lead role in the film Klem.
+Verbaan appeared in the 2025 season of the television show The Masked Singer.

 Politics

 Verbaan (second from right) campaigning against fur in 2008.

 In 2006, Verbaan, a vegetarian and anti-fur activist, began speaking in support of the Party for the Animals (PVDD).
 In the 2006 Dutch general election, she appeared on the PVDD's list, among other prominent Dutch celebrities, such as acclaimed writer Jan Wolkers.
 Verbaan received 1,337 votes, while the PVDD received enough votes to secure two seats in the House of Representatives.
 In 2016 Verbaan was again put on the election list of PVDD as a candidate.

-In 2024 Verbaan joined other Dutch celebrities to participate in a series of videos by humanitarian organization Oxfram Novib calling for a permanent ceasefire to the Gaza war and humanitarian aid to Palestinians.
+In 2024 Verbaan joined other Dutch celebrities to participate in a series of videos by humanitarian organization Oxfam Novib calling for a permanent ceasefire to the Gaza war and humanitarian aid to Palestinians.